Concise Quantum Associative Memories with Nonlinear Search Algorithm: Abstract

 \section{Abstract}

-The model of quantum associative memories proposed here is quietly similar to that of Rigui Zhou \etal \cite{zhou2012} based on quantum matrix with binary decision diagram and nonlinear search algorithm put forth by David Rosenbaum \cite{Rosenbaum2010} and Abrams and Llyod \cite{Abrams1998} respectively.
-Our model that simplifies and generalizes that of Ref. \cite{zhou2012}, gives the possibility to retrieve one of the sought states in multi-values retrieving, when a measure on the first register is done.
-If $n$ is the number of qubit of the first register, $p\leq2^n$ the number of stored patterns, $q\leq p$ the number of stored patterns if the values of $t$ are known (i.e., $t$ qubits have been measured or are already be disentangled to others, or the oracle acts on a subspace of $(n-t)$ qubits), $m\leq q$ the number of values $x$ for which $f(x)=1$, $c=\mathtt{ceil}(\log_2 {q})$ the least integer greater or equal to $\log_2{q}$, and $r=\mathtt{int} (\log_2 {m})$ the integer part of $\log_2{m}$, then the time complexity of our algorithm is $\mathcal{O}(c-r)$.
-It is better than Grover's algorithm and its modified form which need $\mathcal{O}(\sqrt{\frac{2^n} {m}})$ steps, when they are used as the retrieval algorithm.
-As the nonlinearity makes the system highly susceptible to noise, an analysis of the influence of the single qubit noise channels on the Nonlinear Search Algorithm of our model of quantum associative memory, shows that the bit flip channel leaves the quantum associative memory unaffected and the phase and bit-phase flip are the most destructive.
+The model of quantum associative memories (QAM) we propose here consists in simplifying and generalizing that of Rigui Zhou \etal \cite{zhou2012} who uses the quantum matrix with the binary decision diagram put forth by David Rosenbaumand \cite{Rosenbaum2010} and the Abrams and Lloyd's nonlinear search algorithm \cite{Abrams1998}.
+Our model gives the possibility to retrieve one of the sought states in multi-values retrieving scheme when a measure on the first register is done in $\mathcal{O}(c-r)$ time complexity.
+It is better than Grover's algorithm and its modified form which need $\mathcal{O}(\sqrt{\frac{2^n} {m}})$ steps when they are used as the retrieval algorithm. $n$ is the number of qubit of the first register and $m$ the number of values $x$ for which $f(x)=1$.
+As the nonlinearity makes the system highly susceptible to noise, an analysis of the influence of the single qubit noise channels on the Nonlinear Search Algorithm of our model of QAM, shows a fidelity of about $0.7$ whatever the number of qubits existing in the first register.